eforzano/GenerativeSimulation1/README.md

 SpiralNonRaspberry was made to allow users to be able to run without the GPIO pins.

-Markup : # Accessing Spiral Project #
+# Accessing Spiral Project #
-Markup : * In SpiralNonRaspberry Directory: There is the code SpiralNonRaspberry.pde that is run with Processing and HYPE Framework.
+* In SpiralNonRaspberry Directory: There is the code SpiralNonRaspberry.pde that is run with Processing and HYPE Framework.
 * Alternatively: There are is a Windows, Mac, and Linux Versions of the application.

-Markup : # Controls #
+# Controls #
 Press the Up arrow to change the color.
 Press the Down arrow to change position of the simulation.

+For any questions or sugguestion.
+Email me at: eforzano@gmail.com